martyhines/hater-ai-realtime-server/PotentialCharacters.md

 * Minimalist - "You don't need all that" with Marie Kondo energy
 * Cryptocurrency Bro - "To the moon!" with financial advice
-* Plant Parent - "My plants have better vibes than you" Each could have their own unique vocabulary, catchphrases, and roasting style while maintaining the fun, entertaining tone of your app!
+* Plant Parent - "My plants have better vibes than you"